UK school children

 Key Exams SATs (at end of Year 6) GCSEs (Year 11), A-Levels (Year 13)

-Understanding the UK School System: Key Stages Explained
+UK School System: Key Stages Explained

 • Key Stage 4 (KS4): Ages 14-16 (Years 10 and 11).
-This is when students study for their GCSE (General Certificate of Secondary Education) qualifications.
+Students prepare for GCSE (General Certificate of Secondary Education) qualifications.

 State vs. Private: Which Type of UK School is Right for Your Child?